Khue-0408/AI_project_Group-7/README.md

 * pytorch
 * numpy
 * matplotlib
+* pygame

-**Install the Pygame and OpenCV**: In your terminal, run the following command to downloaded the required libraries:
+**Install external libraries**: In your terminal, run the following command to downloaded the required libraries:
 ```
 pip install numpy
 pip install pygame